duckietown/duckietown-lx/state-estimation/README.md

 Your submitted agent should be able to navigate an entire loop in Duckietown.

+N.B.
+This bar could be subject to change if deemed to difficult due to the downstream controller tuning.

 You can verify the scores of your sumbissions on the [mooc-state-estimation challenge leaderboard](https://challenges.duckietown.org/v4/humans/challenges/mooc-state-estimation/leaderboard) after your submission is evaluated.